munozrc/cronos/README.md

 # Cronos

-Music downloader in mp3 format using NodeJS and ReactJS
+Music downloader in mp3 format using ElectronJS and ReactJS

 ![capture](./screenshots/001.png)